 For protection from frost etc you can cloche your newly planted babies with some plastic sheeting or fleece.
 In my experience plants under cloches need watering more frequently, which you can only do by removing the covering, which is a pain.

 Not all seeds need to be started under cover.
 Some seeds can be planted directly into the ground as soon as the weather is warm and dry enough.
 This is particularly useful if you don’t have a green house or space to start seedlings indoors.
 Here’s a link to a handy seed planting calculator that’s best on the date of the last frost in your area.

 If you’re planting seeds directly in the soil remember to stagger the planting of these so that you don’t end up with a glut of vegetables all ready at the same time.

 As with seedlings you can cover directly-sown needs with a cloche (see below) to speed up germination and growth.

 Where to Plant your Seedlings and Seeds

-Aim to locate plants so that they get the appropriate amount of sun.
-We assume that all plants want full sun all the time but this can cause salad leads to go to seed (bolt) very quickly and it can stress some plants leading to wilt or midlew.
+Locate plants to get the amount of sun that best suits their needs.
+We assume that all plants want full sun all the time but this can cause salad leads to go to seed (bolt) very quickly and it can stress some plants leading to wilt or mildew.
 Here is a handy infographic on the light levels required by different plants.
 If your plot is in full sun you might use sun-loving plants in front and use their shadow to shield lower-light-loving plants.